 There are 3 main focuses of sustainability reports, although some companies may only choose to outline sustainability within an environmental context.
 The three focus areas are:

-- Environment – environmental sustainability, meeting the needs of the environment.
+1. Environment – environmental sustainability, meeting the needs of the environment.

-- Social – meeting the needs of the stakeholders, including community, employees, consumers and other stakeholders.
+2. Social – meeting the needs of the stakeholders, including community, employees, consumers and other stakeholders.

-- Economic – economic sustainability, meeting the needs of the business itself.
+3. Economic – economic sustainability, meeting the needs of the business itself.
 It takes into consideration the business model and whether it is sustainable in the current economic context.

 Annual Reports

 Companies disclosing their emissions data in a Sustainability Report is by far the most common method with 43% of the reports, followed by Annual Reports (22%), ESG Reports (18%), and CSR Reports (11%).
 It is important to note that companies that disclose their data via the Climate Disclosure Project (CDP) were excluded from this analysis as they also disclose their reports through other types of reporting (ESG, CSR etc).
-Including CDP reporting in this tally would not give a accurate reflection of the overall reporting landscape.
+Including CDP reporting in this tally would not give an accurate reflection of the overall reporting landscape.

 These different types of emissions reporting only scratch the surface when it comes to understanding the global corporate reporting landscape.
 Whilst it’s great that transparency is increasing, the number of standards and methods of disclosure makes it difficult to compare data across the corporate landscape.